 Though it can be hard to describe, Campuswire also feels fundamentally more familiar and welcoming to today’s student.
 Their classmates are just a DM away, they’re rewarded for participating (anonymously if they want), and they know their questions will be answered quickly.

-All of our Beta professors were previous Piazza users — we asked them to randomly DM their students asking for their feedback…
+About 40% of our professors are former Piazza users — we asked them to randomly DM their students asking for their feedback…

 … and another…

 The feedback has been overwhelmingly consistent from students and instructors alike — students viewed Campuswire as a sort of digital study-hall for their class — a place to constantly “hang around” while working on assignments and problem sets, as opposed to just a Q&A forum.